 - ¼ cup grated parmesan cheese

-Make the filling: Heat about 1 tablespoon of olive oil in a large deep skillet over medium high heat.
+- Make the filling: Heat about 1 tablespoon of olive oil in a large deep skillet over medium high heat.
 Cook the ground turkey until fully cooked.
 Push it to one side of the skillet.
 Add a few more drizzles of olive oil and stir in the diced onions and minced garlic.
 Cook for 1-2 minutes until fragrant, and mix it back with the ground turkey.
 Add the Italian seasoning, canned diced tomatoes (drained), and cooked rice.
 Mix evenly.
+If you want to add moisture, add some water or chicken broth.
 Season with salt and pepper to taste.
 Stir in the chopped parsley and ½ cup of the mozzarella cheese.

 - Special equipment: large deep skillet, 9×13 baking dish, aluminum foil.